digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

     }

-It may also be possible (but is as of yet untested), to set a VLAN tag value for environments using VLAN tagging with the addition of the key/value pair like ``"vlan": 1020``.
+It may also be possible (but is as of yet untested), to set a VLAN tag value for environments using VLAN tagging with the addition of the key/value pair ``"vlan": 1020``.

 .. note:: This ``network-data`` structure can be used with the standard Sledgehammer PXE
           in-band boot path, and should allow you to set static IP assignments for